Shortcuts

 Take a look at graduation collections and projects from the BFA and MFA programmes in textile and fashion design.

-Explore the textile talents of the future!Designed by our BFA and MFA students
+Explore the textile talents of the future!Fashion students present their graduate collections

 News